-Juanita D. Duggan is the President and CEO of NFIB.
-Duggan has extensive Washington advocacy experience, having led multiple Washington trade associations and also having served in the White House during both the Reagan and George H.W.
+Juanita D. Duggan is President and CEO of NFIB, the nation’s leading small business advocacy group.
+A native of Alabama, Duggan built an extensive career, serving at the helm of multiple, high-profile trade associations and in the White House during both the Ronald Reagan and George H.W.
 Bush administrations.

-Duggan, a graduate of the Georgetown University School of Foreign Service, has served on multiple boards, including The Ripon Society, The Fund for American Studies, The City Club of Washington, the Wolf Trap Foundation for the Performing Arts, and The Bryce Harlow Foundation, which she chaired.
+A graduate of the Georgetown University School of Foreign Service, Duggan has been active on the boards of The Fund for American Studies, The Ripon Society, The City Club of Washington, The Wolf Trap Foundation for the Performing Arts, and as Chairwoman of The Bryce Harlow Foundation.